 The transport of workers and materials to and from the construction site would incrementally increase noise levels along site access roadways.
-Individual construction vehicle pass-bys including haul trucks may create momentary noise levels of up to approximately 85 dBA L{max} at 50 feet.
-However, these occurrences would generally be infrequent and lasting less than a few minutes.
+Individual construction vehicle pass-bys including haul trucks may create momentary noise levels of up to approximately 85 dBA Lmax at 50 feet.
+However, these occurrences would generally be infrequent and over short periods of time.